veos-sxarr-NEC/docker_container/README.md

 $ curl -O https://www.hpc.nec/repos/TSUBASA-soft-release-2.3-1.noarch.rpm
 ~~~

-Update "username" and "password" for "nec-sdk" in TSUBASA-restricted.repo.

 If your network is behind a proxy, please update yum.conf/dnf.conf to set the proxy.

 Build a docker image.